dakom/sodium-typescript-playground/Notes.md

 It's tempting to think of making the menu object itself into some kind of cell or stream so that it can be changed via switch(), but this is needless complication.

-Use switch where you need changes of changes
+Use switch where you need changes of changes.
+That's inherently complicated and the use-case switch is designed for.

 # Cells